AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

       >[!NOTE]
       >
-      >You must [enable cron](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration) so that Commerce can send events to the API endpoints for managing communication and workflows for the Commerce Assets integration.
+      >[Enable cron jobs](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration) so that Commerce can send events to manage communication and workflows between AEM assets and Commerce.

 >[!ENDTABS]